robpieke/advent2023/README.md

 ### Day 9 - Awk

 I remember being really impressed by Awk last year, and I was really looking forward to using it again this year.
 I was not disappointed.
 Granted I waited for a puzzle that I thought would be a good fit, but I was really pleased how simple it was to express exactly that I wanted to do - processing a file line-by-line, token-by-token, aggregating and producing a final result.
 Really great ... looking forward to using it again next year (I've still not found a use for it in my day-to-day life).

+### Day 10 - Groovy

+I'm not sure this puzzle (or at least my solution to it) really allowed the language to shine.
+Some of the [indexed iteration](10_Groovy/10a.groovy#L21) was nice, but if I look at my usage of Groovy from last year, I didn't get to use any regular expressions or multiple return values (unpacking?).
+I also didn't like [constantly using `New`](10_Groovy/10a.groovy#L2-L15).